Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 Alternatively, put all the downloaded and unpacked CUDNN version 4 files manually starting with the search path directory where the CUDA toolkit is, each file in its own respective directory.
 That directory could be /usr/local/cuda or /usr if you installed from the Muon package manager.
 CUDNN 4 works with Caffe.

-Examples, from lib64 folder to /usr/lib/x86_64-linux-gnu/ and from include folder to /usr/include/
+Example of unpacking and installing the CUDNN 4 archive.
+The unpacked directory content should be copied from /lib64 directory to /usr/lib/x86_64-linux-gnu/ and from /include directory to /usr/include/.

 You can check your Ubuntu environment variables after the reboot, by executing the command: